epics-modules/opcua/Using-Security.md

 When using certificate authorities (CAs), a certificate is trusted if it is signed by a trusted CA. This approach is preferable for a larger installation, as it does not require updating all servers and clients when new peers with new certificates are added.

 A good analogy to certificates are passports: In a world with only a handful people, fabricating your passport yourself is reasonable.
-In reality, it helps a lot that passports are fabricated by a government agency and this fact can be verified by checking holograms, watermarks etc.
+In reality, with millions of passport holders, it helps a lot that passports are fabricated by government agencies and this fact can be verified by checking holograms, watermarks etc.

 ### Self-signed Certificates